arteacodes/SPPU-Computer-Engineering-Assignments/TE/LP-2 (Extreme ver.)/README.md

 ### Artificial Intelligence

 1. Implement Depth First Search algorithm and Breadth First Search algorithm.
-Use an an application for undirected graph and develop a recursive algorithm for searching all the vertices of a graph or tree data structure.
+Use an application for undirected graph and develop a recursive algorithm for searching all the vertices of a graph or tree data structure.
 Also print the levels as it traverses for both algorithms.

 2. Implement A* algorithm for any game search problem.